osg-htc/operations/docs/SLA/ServiceTypeDefinition.md

 to facilitate upcoming maintenance of their dependent services.
 Dependence of service machines on a utility machine may (or may not) be constant in time.
-Determination of the dependency status of a utility machine shall be at the discretion of the corresponding service maintainer/developer.
+Determination of the dependency status of a utility machine shall be at the discretion of the corresponding site operations lead.